(Click on + for prices and bookings)

 Day 14.
 Half-day drive to Entebbe for extension or departure

+In the morning we drive back to Entebbe.
 It’s best to either take an evening flight home or spend another night in Entebbe if you are not joining the extension, which adds a further five days to this birding tour.

 Murchison Falls and Budongo Forest (Royal Mile) extension: